KayChansiri/ClassificationTree/README.md

 To help simplify the elements of a decision tree, I've utilized the iris dataset, with which many of us are familiar from statistics classes.
 At this stage, there's no need to concern yourself with interpreting values such as the Gini index or the meanings of the numbers within each box.
 Instead, let's focus on familiarizing ourselves with the basic structure of a tree.
 <img width="721" alt="Screen Shot 2024-02-18 at 3 55 34 PM" src="https://github.com/KayChansiri/DecisionTree/assets/157029107/d87ac48b-34fb-4e5d-aac5-04c5da5bb0ae">

-* Root Node: This is the starting point of a decision tree.
+* **Root Node**: This is the starting point of a decision tree.
 The root node is the top box, which, according to the figure above, splits based on the number of ‘sepal length <= 5.45’.
 It's where the first decision is made and splits into two or more branches.
-* Parent Node: These are nodes that split into other nodes.
+* **Parent Node**: These are nodes that split into other nodes.
 Any box that has a subsequent split is a parent node, and the subsequent node is a child node.
 For example, the node with ‘sepal width’ <= 2.8’ (the node at the first level on the left as the root node is considered the zero level) is a parent node.
-* Leaf Node or Terminal Node: These are the final nodes that do not split further and provide the outcome or classification.
+* **Leaf Node or Terminal Node**: These are the final nodes that do not split further and provide the outcome or classification.
 The boxes which have a 'class' label but no further branches are leaf nodes.
 They are the boxed at the last level representing the final decision or classification.
-* Branch: These are subsections of the tree that split from either the root or parent nodes.
+* **Branch**: These are subsections of the tree that split from either the root or parent nodes.
 Each condition leads to another decision, which could be a leaf or another decision node.
 In the figure above, the branches are the lines connecting nodes (i.e., boxes).
-* Depth of a tree: The root noted is considered depth 0 and each split increases the depth of the tree by one.
+* **Depth of a tree**: The root noted is considered depth 0 and each split increases the depth of the tree by one.
 According to the figure, the depth is 2.

 # Classification Trees
 Now that you have a basic understanding of what a decision tree is and its key elements, let's explore the first type of decision tree: the classification tree.